Eastvale Elementary SchoolGATE Program

 HOW ARE STUDENTS IDENTIFIED FOR THE CNUSD GATE PROGRAM?

-Students qualify for the GATE program in the Corona-Norco School District after determining the composite score of a cognitive abilities test (CogAT/NNAT), the CST Test (grades 3 - 6) , and a teacher Rating Form.
-Students with a Verbal, Nonverbal, or Quantitative score of 95th percentile or higher on the CogAT/NNAT will automatically qualify.
+Students qualify for the GATE program in the Corona-Norco School District after determining the composite score of a cognitive abilities test NNAT2, Students with a Verbal, Nonverbal, or Quantitative score of 90th percentile or higher on the NNAT2 will automatically qualify.

 Before testing takes place, a student must be recommended.
 Corona-Norco School District Recommendation forms (in English & Spanish) are available at all school sites and the District Office.
 A Recommendation form may be submitted by a parent or teacher.
 The form includes parent permission for testing that must be completed and returned before the appropriate due date.

-CNUSD utilizes the CogAT and NNAT as an initial screening tool.
-This test is administered in the winter at each school site.
+CNUSD utilizes the NNAT2 as an initial screening tool.
+This test is administered one time a year in the winter at each school site.
 All parents and schools are notified of the assessment results and student qualifications by mid to late spring.

 WHAT DO WE DO AT EASTVALE FOR OUR GATE STUDENTS?

 At Eastvale, we provide a range of activities and resources to support our GATE population.
 First, all teachers have received training on how to effectively teach gifted and talented students.
 Our teachers provide daily differentiated instruction in order for students to have multiple means of receiving and processing information and ideas.
-In addition, each day our GATE students attend "team time" where they work together to create and complete activities such as multi-media projects, school newsletters, oral presentations, and community service projects.
-These activities are an extension of skills and concepts that are already being taught in the classroom.
-It provides an opportunity for students to explore and generate complex, abstract ideas; manipulate information; and participate in self-directed learning.
-Throughout each month, we also provide extra-curricular workshops for our GATE students after school.
+Throughout each month, we provide extra-curricular workshops for our GATE students after school.
 These workshops are taught by community members, professionals, and on campus teachers and range in subjects anywhere from geocaching, to fingerprinting, or from painting to cooking!
 If you or someone you know is interested in putting on a workshop or sharing your knowledge in a particular area, be sure to contact one of the GATE coordinators at our school.

 HOW CAN PARENTS SUPPORT THEIR GATE STUDENT?